HOW TO renew THE TIER 4 visa

 If you wish to renew your student visa in the UK you need to complete the UKVI's Tier 4 Online application form.
 This form needs to be completed and submitted online and then a cover sheet must be printed out and posted to the UKVI along with your supporting documents.
 The cover sheet and supporting documents must be sent within 15 working days of the date the online application was submitted.

 Your application form will also need to be checked by Compliance staff prior to submission.
-So once you have all your supporting documents and the form is completed, but before you complete the declaration, make an appointment with Amity staff.
+Once you have all your supporting documents and the form is completed do not complete your declaration, but first make an appointment with Amity staff.

 When you attend the appointment, bring your papers, passport, photographs and photocopies of all documents to be submitted.

 If your visa application is successful, you will receive your visa in the form of a Biometric Residence Permit (BRP).
 The BRP is a plastic card, similar in size to a credit card, on which will be displayed your visa expiry date, as well as restrictions/prohibitions on work.
 Your visa will allow you to enter and leave the UK for the duration of its validity.
 It is important that you check the details on your BRP as soon as you receive it.
 If you notice an error on your BRP you need to inform Amity as soon as possible.